 Since 2001, Butirskiy has participated in over 100 exhibitions.
 In 2007, Alexei was invited to exhibit at the prestigious Il Vittoriano in Italy.
 He has exhibited at one-man shows and auctions in Russia, England and the United States.

 Most recently, Alexei has concentrated his efforts primarily on representing urban life around him in truthful and unglorified terms.
-A sense of tranquility is conveyed in each of his paintings.
+A sense of tranquillity is conveyed in each of the Alexei Butirskiy painting.
 They are typically without action or conviviality, and most are uncannily still, with only light, space, shadows and color offering dialog.